Measurement of $\pi^0$ Production in $\bar{\nu}_{\mu}$ Charged-Current Interactions in the NOvA Near Detector: Results

 Fig.~\ref{fig:q2andwprocess} shows the measured distributions in $Q^2$ and $W_{\rm EXP}$, defined in Eqs.~\ref{eq:q2} and \ref{eq:w}, respectively.
 The $Q^2$ shape is in good agreement with NOvA-tuned GENIE over the full measurement range.
 Ref.~\cite{MINERvA:2016sfc} reported a mild suppression at the lowest $Q^2$ ($<$ 0.2~GeV$^2$) compared with the GENIE v2.6.2 model prediction.
 Although our measurement is similar in other features, we do not see evidence of unmodeled low $Q^2$ suppression with our version of GENIE.

 The $W_{\rm EXP}$ distribution shows two distinct regions.
-In the region below $\sim$1.4~GeV, $\pi^0$ production from the $\Delta(1232)$ resonance decay ($\Delta^0 (1232) \rightarrow n +\pi^0$) dominates, while above that nonresonant processes and higher order resonances become important.
+In the region below $\sim$1.4~GeV, $\pi^0$ production from the $\Delta(1232)$ resonance decay ($\Delta^0 (1232) \rightarrow n +\pi^0$) dominates, while the non-resonant contribution is small ($<20$\%).
+Above $\sim$1.4~GeV non-resonant processes and higher order resonances become important.
 In the delta-dominated region, the data are systematically above the NO$\nu$A-tuned GENIE curve, while at higher $W_{\rm EXP}$ they align well with the model.
 The shape of the measured cross section for $W_{\rm EXP}$ corroborates the above observations from the kinematic distributions and constitutes our strongest evidence for underestimation of $\Delta^0$-resonance production.